Explore Faculty Resources and Support

 Writing, Grant and Research Consultants and Institutional Review Board Support

-During the Fall and Spring semesters, CED Co-Directors of Research and Grants Cara Richards-Tutor and Bita Ghafoori offer twice-montly writing retreats and individual consultations on manuscripts, revise and resubmits, grant development, and more.
+During the Fall and Spring semesters, CED Co-Directors of Research and Grants Cara Richards-Tutor and Bita Ghafoori offer twice-monthly writing retreats and individual consultations on manuscripts, revise and resubmits, grant development, and more.
 Research consultations are also available to faculty, staff and students and may cover qualitative and quantitative research projects and theses, grant proposals, instrument design and data analysis.
 The Co-Directors of Research and Grants provide qualitative research consultations, while Jonathan O'Brien provides qualitative research consultations during Fall and Spring Semesters.
 Request a writing, grant or research consultation.

 The College also provides a liaison to the Institutional Review Board (IRB) for general consultations regarding the IRB process and review of applications prior to submission.
 The IRB Liaison is available for graduate students, faculty, and staff.